SysManSquad/sysmansquadblogdev/content/posts/2021-02-13-create-a-small-discord-py-bot-to-deploy-a-server.md

         await client.close()</pre>
 </div>

-CCDC games are run by <a href="https://www.nationalccdc.org/index.php/competition/competitors/rules" target="_blank" rel="noreferrer noopener">several teams</a>.
+CCDC games are run by [several teams](https://www.nationalccdc.org/index.php/competition/competitors/rules).
 Given the audience of this Discord server and it's purpose, I have to code for 5 separate roles.

   * Gold team - organizers of the competition
   * Black team - infrastructure for the game, including the game machines themselves